 Rochester Accessible Adventures

-Rochester Accessible Adventures (RAA) is a great place to volunteer your time.
-RAA is a 501(c)(3) organization with a vision of a society where recreation, sports, and tourism are fully accessible to and inclusive of people with and without disabilities.
-RAA is looking for people to support people living with disabilities during group Erie Canal excursions, especially on the west side of Rochester, people to table at events, and to support their inclusion partners.
-To get more information, please visit their website or contact Dee Mascari at dmascari@RochesterAccessibleAdventures.org.
+Rochester Accessible Adventures (RAA) is a great place to volunteer.
+It is a 501(c)(3) organization with a vision of a society where recreation, sports, and tourism are fully accessible to and inclusive of people with and without disabilities.
+RAA is looking for people to support people living with disabilities during group Erie Canal excursions, especially on the west side of Rochester, people to table at events, and people to support their inclusion partners.

 Rochester Broadway Theater League

 RBTL utilizes the generous help of friendly and reliable volunteer ushers to ensure that patrons have a positive theatre-going experience.
-The Rochester Broadway Theatre League also relies on dedicated volunteers to lend both special events and administrative support to the organization.
+The Rochester Broadway Theatre League also relies on dedicated volunteers to lend the organization special events and administrative support.
 The primary responsibilities of Ushers are to assist patrons with ticketed entry, guide audience members to their seats, hand out programs, and direct patrons to locations within the West Herr Auditorium Theatre, such as the restrooms, concessions, or coat check.
 Ushers also assist audience members in the event of an emergency.
 Ushers are overseen by a team of House Managers who schedule volunteers and teach proper procedures.
-When possible, Ushers are able to view the performance for which they are volunteering.
+When possible, Ushers can view the performance for which they are volunteering.
 For students needing verified volunteer hours, we are happy to help fulfill your school’s requirements.
 Users must be at least 16 years of age.
 RBTL Volunteer responsibilities vary by project and range from assisting with administrative needs to greeting guests for special events to helping students participate in educational programming.

 Rochester Museum & Science Center

-The involvement of hundreds of talented, committed individuals greatly extends the range, quality, and variety of our visitors’ experiences.
-RMSC volunteers are guided by the principles of engagement, innovation, passion, and excellence.
+The involvement of hundreds of talented, committed individuals dramatically extends the range, quality, and variety of our visitors’ experiences.
+The principles of engagement, innovation, passion, and excellence guide RMSC volunteers.
 They focus on the visitor, create a welcoming environment, and help visitors connect exhibit content with the world around them.

 Rochester Philharmonic Orchestra